awsdocs/amazon-eks-user-guide/doc_source/service_IAM_role.md

 **Note**
 Prior to October 3, 2023, [AmazonEKSClusterPolicy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEKSClusterPolicy.html) was required on the IAM role for each cluster\.
-Prior to April 16, 2020, [AmazonEKSServicePolicy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEKSServicePolicy.html) was also required and the suggested name was `eksServiceRole`\.
-With the `AWSServiceRoleForAmazonEKS` service\-linked role, that policy is no longer required for clusters created on or after April 16, 2020\.
+Prior to April 16, 2020, [AmazonEKSServicePolicy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEKSServicePolicy.html) and [AmazonEKSClusterPolicy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEKSClusterPolicy.html) was required and the suggested name for the role was `eksServiceRole`\.
+With the `AWSServiceRoleForAmazonEKS` service\-linked role, the [AmazonEKSServicePolicy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEKSServicePolicy.html) policy is no longer required for clusters created on or after April 16, 2020\.

 ## Check for an existing cluster role<a name="check-service-role"></a>